laraXgram/laraxgram.github.io/src/templates.md

 return Template::make('greeting', ['name' => 'James']);
 ```

 As you can see, the first argument passed to the `template` helper corresponds to the name of the template file in the `app/templates` directory.
 The second argument is an array of data that should be made available to the template.
-In this case, we are passing the `name` variable, which is displayed in the template using [Temple8 syntax](/temple8.md).
+In this case, we are passing the `name` variable, which is displayed in the template using [Template syntax](/temple8.md).

 <a name="nested-template-directories"></a>
 ### Nested Template Directories